 Who We Are:

-The Master of Arts Degree Program in International Crime and Justice and the Advanced Certificate in Transnational Organized Crime Studies are designed for professionals and university graduates wishing to specialize in the fields of comparative criminal justice, international criminology, international criminal law, human rights, and transnational crime.
+The Master of Arts Degree Program in International Crime and Justice is designed for professionals and university graduates wishing to specialize in the fields of comparative criminal justice, international criminology, cybercriminology, international criminal law, international policing, human rights, and transnational crime.

 Through a combination of core and elective coursework totaling 36 credits, students admitted to the Master of Arts Degree Program in International Crime and Justice:

-- Integrate interdisciplinary knowledge to explain the causes and consequences of international crime, and to analyze and assess the workings of institutions, mechanisms and processes of international criminal justice, as well as related developments in law and policy worldwide
+- Integrate interdisciplinary knowledge to explain the causes and consequences of international, transnational, and cyber organized crimes, and to analyze and assess the workings of institutions, mechanisms, and processes of international criminal justice, as well as related developments in law and policy worldwide.

 Our Mission:

-Graduates of the program will enter the job market equipped with advanced, substantive knowledge and the analytical and research skills necessary to pursue careers that include the fields of investigation, policing, counterterrorism, crime analysis, financial crimes, international human rights, anti-money laundering and doctoral programs.
+Graduates of the program will enter the job market equipped with advanced, substantive knowledge and the analytical and research skills necessary to pursue careers that include the fields of investigation, policing, counterterrorism, crime analysis, financial crimes, international human rights, anti-money laundering, cybersecurity, and doctoral programs.

 Students can earn the MA degree in 1-2 years of full-time study or in 3-4 years of part-time study.
 Courses are offered both in person and online.